x40-Community/X40_PRO-Firmware/README.md

 ## Information
 The use of the community firmware is at your own risk.
 There is no liability whatsoever for any damage!

+The firmware has been optimized to work with Ultimaker Cura.
+If you use a different slicer, the printer may not work properly!

 ## Summary
 This is the repository that contains the community version firmware for the WEEDO X40 PRO 3D Printer.
 The X40 PRO firmware is a further development of the community firmware provided by Weedo.
 Besides bug fixes there are also the following features:
 - 25 Points bed leveling